KarinOchayon070/AboutME/README.md

   🙋‍♀️ I’m currently working on independent projects.

-  🌼 I’m currently learning Node js, react.
+  🌼 I’m currently learning Node js, MongoDB and react.

   🥳  I know how to work hard, I am diligent and love to learn!
 I also really like coffee, but we'll talk about that later :)
 </div>